 New Stem Cell Treatment for Crohn’s Disease

-Crohn’s Disease is a Chronic inflammatory disease of the digestive system, it affects up to 1.1 million people in the European Union and has a range of symptoms.
+Crohn’s Disease is a Chronic inflammatory disease of the digestive system, it affects up to 700,000 people in the united States and has a range of symptoms.

-The symptoms include fatigue, weight loss, diarrhoea, abdominal pain and blood in faeces.
+The symptoms include fatigue, weight loss, diarrhoea, abdominal pain and blood in feces.

 A new development by TiGenix has seen the first stem cell therapy to treat Crohn’s, receive the go-ahead in Europe.

 This new stem cell therapy has just been approved by the European Commissions.

 Alofisel is a stem cell therapy, which uses adipose-derived, mesenchymal stem cells.

 This treatment offers an alternative to people suffering from Crohn’s disease, instead of enduring several surgeries, a patient has the opportunity to try this stem cell therapy.

 Alofisel, previously known as Cx601, was developed by a Belgian biotech company called TiGenix which is licensed to the Japanese Takeda.
 Currently, the marketing authorization comes with a $21m fee for TiGenix, this will then mean the authorization will transfer to Takeda.

 “The process will take a couple of months,” Eduardo Bravo, CEO of TiGenix, said, “Then Takeda will launch Alofisel in EU countries as it negotiates reimbursement.”